Andrea/andrea.github.io/_posts/2017-01-12-many-shapes-same-function.markdown

 - point-free
 ---

-I was playing around with a small function in Scala and found it kind of interesting .
+I was playing around with a small function in Scala and found it kind of interesting that you can express the same thing in different ways.
 We are writting a function that will fold over a string an accumulate on running `parensToFloor` a function that looks
 like: